simon-v/bean-add/README.md

 Type `f` to flag the transaction.
 Type `t` to add or remove transaction tags.

-You can navigate to other record in the journal file with `s`.
+You can navigate to another record in the journal file with `s`.
 This is useful if you suddenly remember you forgot some minor detail in a previous transaction.
 There are also shortcuts available for seeking one record forward and backwards, as well as to the beginning and end of the journal file.
+To find the record number you want, you can either type `l` to search for records that contain a certain string, or `j` to examine the transaction's immediate context.
+You can also type `b` to attempt to calculate the final balance of an account on the fly.

 To remove a record from the journal file, type `r`.
 To undo a recent removal, type `u`.
 You can also use these two commands in a succession to reinsert a transaction in an appropriate place after editing it, if so desired.